,

 6. Lower Back Pain

-The repetitive jumping, twisting, and diving can take a toll on this crucial area.
-Strained muscles, ligament tears, and even stress fractures can send shockwaves of pain through your spine.
-Proper core strengthening exercises, maintaining good posture, and avoiding excessive strain are essential for preventing and mitigating lower back pain
+Jumping, twisting, and diving all put stress on the back.
+This can lead to strained muscles, ligament tears, and even stress fractures.
+Proper core strengthening exercises, maintaining good posture, and avoiding excessive strain are essential for preventing and mitigating lower back pain.

 How to Prevent Injuries in Volleyball